obisaga/obisaga/README.md

-Hello, I’m Olga!
+Hello, I’m Olga! 😊

-I’m a **Software Developer** with a WBS Coding School Bootcamp certification and I’m currently contributing to innovative projects at 4Traffic GmbH in Aachen.
+I’m a **Software Developer** with a Design Studies background and a WBS Coding School Bootcamp certification.
+I’m currently contributing to innovative projects at 4Traffic GmbH in Aachen.

 <br><br>